Spread the love

 The predominant taste sensation of Keto Low-Carb Tuna-Cheddar Casserole is fattiness due to the rich cream and cheese.
 The cheese is also a delicious source of umami.
 This casserole is dense and chewy and downright satisfying.

-With the predominant taste sensation of Keto Low-Carb Tuna-Cheddar Casserole being fattiness in this dish, choose a buttery white wine, such as Chardonnay or Viognier to match.
-You want a wine with enough viscosity (thickness) to stand up to the rich and fattiness of the casserole.
+With the predominant taste sensation of Keto Tuna-Cheddar Casserole being fattiness in this dish, choose a non alcoholic wine like a buttery Chardonnay to match.
+You want a non alcoholic wine with enough viscosity (thickness) to stand up to the rich and fattiness of the casserole.

 I prepare this Keto Low-Carb Tuna-Cheddar Casserole with aged Cheddar.
 But that may be too strong for you.
 Any cheese that is already shredded or easily shredded will work.
 Other delicious cheeses include Tex Mex, Mozzarella, Italian combo cheeses, and Gruyere.